 Not too long after I became master of my driving domain, I started receiving credit card solicitations in the mail.
 I had glorious visions of myself: sunglasses-clad, stereo blasting, out on the open road to the mall with the wind whipping through my hair, free at last from the confines of having to pay cash.
 To my relief, there was no Credit Education Class that I had to take.
 No manuals to read.
 No movies to watch about the unfortunate souls on the brink of financial ruin.
 No coach to put on the brakes before my spending swerved out of control.
 No ever-important credit education test.
 No examiner to make sure I knew when to park my credit card.
 I had a license to charge and I had never been taught how to avoid crashing.

 Some fortunate people are born knowing how to responsibly manage their money.
 They save their pennies and start a college fund at the ripe ol’ age of 3.
-Even though my parents did try to teach me the importance of saving my pennies, I was always the kid trying to frantically rob my piggy bank at the first clang of the ice cream truck.
+Even though my parents did try to teach me the importance of getting an online broker France and investing, I was always the kid trying to frantically rob my piggy bank at the first clang of the ice cream truck.
 I was not born a saver.
 I was always a spender.
 I realize that I am responsible for my own actions but maybe some formal credit education would have kept me out of trouble.
 Instead, I learned the hard way.

 I worked when I was in college but didn’t make much money.
 Credit cards allowed me to live beyond my means.
 Why on Earth would I actually wait to save up and buy something when I could have it instantly just by putting it on a credit card?
 I could not afford all of the things I was buying on my measly salary but the credit cards made it possible.
 I honestly wanted to be responsible and stop using the cards but whenever faced with temptation, I always caved.
 I tried to leave them at home but quickly discovered that if I just gave the store my ID and Social Security number, I could charge without even having possession of the card.
 Before long, I found myself in serious credit card debt.

 Eventually, I grew tired of the stress of not being sure when I could pay my bills or if I could pay them at all.
+I mulled over the cheap iva offer I’d gotten and regretted not taking it, as doing so would have saved me a lot of trouble.
 Shopping wasn’t fun anymore.
 I just wanted it to end.
 It took me getting to the point of not wanting to open my mail or answer my phone to face that fact that I had to do something.
 Feeling a moral obligation to repay the debt, I did not want to file bankruptcy so I went in for credit counseling at Consumer Credit Counseling Service of Central Oklahoma.
 I found out that I could afford the payments and we developed a plan to repay my creditors.
 I had no choice but to chop up my credit cards and stop charging-cold turkey.
 It wasn’t easy but at the same time, it was a huge relief.
 I received material about budgeting and learned the satisfaction of actually saving up for something and paying cash.
 I regained control of my spending because I learned that there was another way to live.

 After I learned my very difficult lesson, I chose to become a credit counselor with the same company who helped me.
 I believe that just as we must be taught to drive, some of us need to be taught how to manage our money.
 For some, it comes naturally but for some of us, it takes education and practice.
+I even consider talking to a financial planner consultant to help businesses when it comes to finance.
 I have talked to so many people over the years that were in the same situation I was in.
 I felt stupid for not knowing how to stop making bad choices but I know now that intelligence has nothing to do with it.

 People frequently ask me why they should spend 4 or more years on a repayment plan instead of just filing bankruptcy or getting a consolidation loan.
 Bankruptcy or a loan may seem like the natural quick fix solution.
 For some situations, bankruptcy may truly be the only viable option.
 The wisest thing any of us can do when we make mistakes is to learn from them.
 If we don’t, we are doomed to repeat them again and again.
 I have seen so many people end up in credit card debt again after they have filed bankruptcy or used their home equity to repay the credit cards.
 I believe that it’s because they did not learn to change their behavior.
 No matter which option you chose to get out of debt, it is critical to learn how to make better choices so you don’t make the same choices that got you into trouble the first time.

 If you are in financial trouble or know someone who is, my advice is to get educated.
 Learn how to budget.
+Learn how to apply for loans.
 Learn the importance of saving and how to spend responsibly.
-It isn’t painful at all if you just learn how to do it.
-Teach your children as they grow up how to save and manage their money.
+It isn’t painful at all if you just learn how to manage your finances and the importance of paystubs in business.
 Most of all, realize that there is no shame in not knowing how to do something that you were never taught to do.
 Education is power and it is never too late to learn to make better choices the next time around.
+See eCom babes price if you want to learn how to start your own online business.